Fan activism: History

 Fan activism was originally geared toward fans wanting to save their favorite television shows.
 For example, in 1969, Bjo and John Trimble led a letter-writing campaign to "save Star Trek" to guarantee the show survived more series.
 More recently, Stargate SG-1 fans quickly responded on the Internet to rumor of the show's cancellation.
 In this case, they were able to use information found on various websites to figure out how networks made decisions regarding TV shows and argued for its continuation.
 There is some debate whether or not this fan activism represents traditional activism.
 While fan activism is considered to be a form of cultural activism by fans and some political scientists, it is often overlooked in literature, "suggesting a residual distinction between high and low culture".
 Gene Roddenberry provided a strong base for fan activists when he connected a utopian and humanist philosophy with science fiction and further used science fiction to support gender and racial equality.

+Fan activism occurs when fans use their shared interests as a starting point to mobilise around social or political issues.
+Fan communities may raise awareness of social concerns or otherwise support the ideals expressed by objects of the fandom.
+Examples of fan activism include campaigns for social equality, representation of minorities in entertainment media, fundraising for organizations with common values, campaigning for the continuation of a television program or sporting team and defending fan works from commercial exploitation and allegations of copyright infringement.
+Fans may be mobilized to support such causes in response to celebrity endorsements.

 The rise of fan activism has been attributed to the emergence of new media, and is described as "not about the mix between political concerns and culture but rather action that looks like political activism but is used toward nonpolitical ends."
-Nevertheless, a 2012 quantitative study by Kahne, Feezell, and Lee suggests that there may be a statistically significant relationship between youths' participation in interest-driven activities online and their civic engagement later on in life."
+Fan activism has become more politically and societally focused, and fandoms take up collective action often for issues that are not inter-fandom.
+Scholars share that "Fan and consumer activism are more visible than ever before, and the lines between these and traditional civic and political activities are blurring in today's increasingly "participatory" media and entertainment landscape".

-Fan activist groups
+Fan activist groups and movements

 Fans throughout the years have mobilized to create platforms, groups, and movements to promote social change.
 Groups like Harry Potter Alliance, The Racebending Movement, and the Nerdfighters have historically attracted a significant amount of attention and research.
 In recent years, K-pop fans have also made headlines.